AvneeshSarwate/browser_drawn_projections/src/sketches/handwriting_animator/notes.md

 - Before beginning, search the web for examples of how to use konva and perfect-freehand
 - in particular, search for konva examples for how to manipulate strokes (eg group, ungroup, transform, etc.)
 - Later on, features like export and undo/redo will be added, so keep this in mind when organizing the code

+animation should be done one by one in the order in which the strokes are drawn.
+The gap between strokes should be the same as the gap between the strokes in the original handwriting. if strokes in a selection (including groups) are not contiguous, the animation should be done in the order of the strokes in the selection, and the gap between them should be 0.1 seconds.
+If animating a selection, only the state of the selected strokes should be animated, not the state of the entire canvas.